hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `id` - (Required) Specifies the ID of the Custom Image which the Virtual Machine should be created from.
 Changing this forces a new resource to be created.

--> **NOTE:** An example of how to use this is available within [the `./examples/virtual-machines/virtual_machine/managed-disks/from-custom-image` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/virtual-machines/virtual_machine/managed-disks/from-custom-image)
+-> **NOTE:** An example of how to use this is available within [the `./examples/virtual-machines/virtual_machine/managed-disks/from-custom-image` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/virtual-machines/virtual_machine/managed-disks/from-custom-image)

 ---